Starbucks pushes appeal in Memphis union case; US labor tactics scrutinized

 The company has broadly denied wrongdoing and said it offers employees competitive wages and benefits and respects their rights under federal labor law.

-Starbucks has argued that the Memphis workers were fired for violating company safety policies and has said it respects the unionization process.
-It said it reinstated themdespite disagreeing with the ruling.
+Arthur Carter, a lawyer for Starbucks, argued on Thursday that the Memphis workers were fired for violating a company safety policy by opening the store without consent and allowing members of the media inside.
+Starbucks has said it reinstated the workers despite disagreeing with the judge's ruling.

-On Thursday, the company will argue that the fact that the Memphis store ultimately unionized proves the firings did not improperly erode support for the union.
+Carter told the 6th Circuit that there was no evidence of anti-union bias, and the successful union campaign undermined the labor board's claim that a court order was necessary to protect workers.

-The labor board says the order was crucial to ensuring that workers at the Memphis store and at Starbucks locations nationwide can continue to exercise their rights to organize.
+Readler and the other two judges on the panel pressed Duggan on that point, repeatedly asking how the judge's order was warranted if the union had retained enough support to win the election by a wide margin.

 At the Senate hearing in late March, former Starbucks CEO Howard Schultz defended himself and the coffee chain against allegations by Democrats of "union busting" and said the company is ready and willing to bargain with unions that win elections.